 – Bill Ackman

 Artificial Intelligence has also found use in helping people make better investment decisions.

 Trade-Ideas is one of the leading software in this area.
 It uses AI to wangle tons of trading data to help individual investors, financial advisors, institutions, and hedge funds make the right investment decisions.
-Investment consultants say they use investment advice based on the analytical information from AI platforms like trade ideas to give their clients a distinct advantage in the stock markets.
+Investment consultants say they use investment advice based on analytical information from AI platforms like trade ideas to give their clients a distinct advantage in the stock markets.

-Most of the concerns about the increasing role of Artificial intelligence in personal finance revolves around the loss of your privacy to third-party platforms.
+Most of the concerns about the increasing role and the future of Artificial intelligence in personal finance revolves around the loss of your privacy to third-party platforms.
 But you can’t afford to be in the back foot in a world that is rapidly embracing technology.
 So long as efforts are made to safeguard your information and data, giving up some of your personal space is a small price to pay for all the deep insight and assistance in your personal finance that Artificial Intelligence can offer.